ChrisDeadman/KSPPartRemover/README.md

 	[Optional]
 	 -c, --craft <craftNameRegex>
-		 apply craft filter (applies to all crafts if not specified)
+		 apply craft filter (applies to all crafts if not specified) '!' in front of the regex performs inverse matching
+		 example: '--craft '!^Asteroid''
+		 example: '--craft '.*Mün.*''

 	[Optional]
 	 -p, --part <partId or partNameRegex>
-		 apply part filter (applies to all parts if not specified)
+		 apply part filter (applies to all parts if not specified) '!' in front of the regex performs inverse matching
+		 example: '--part '!^PotatoRoid$''
+		 example: '--part 'fuelTank.*''

 	[Optional]
 	 -s, --silent